Is Leg Itching Normal?

 If you’ve ruled out all the obvious possibilities, you may be left with a bit of a shocker — you could have vein disease.
 More specifically, your vein disease may have progressed to the stage called venous stasis dermatitis, a serious condition.

-At Dallas Vein Institute, with conveniently located offices in Dallas and Hurst, Texas, interventional radiologist Dr. Dev Batra and our staff take your vein health seriously.
+At Texas Vascular Institute, with conveniently located offices in Dallas and Hurst, Texas, interventional radiologist Dr. Dev Batra and our staff take your vein health seriously.
 Here’s what we want you to know about leg itching and vein disease and why itchy symptoms aren’t normal.

 How vein disease progresses